Kansai’s Central Metropolis, Osaka

 It consists of 6 prefectures – Osaka, Kyoto, Hyogo, Shiga, and Wakayama – and has flourished as a political, economic, and cultural center of Japan due to the fact that Osaka, Kyoto, and Nara were once the country’s capital.

 Kansai’s total area is around 27,350 square kilometers, with more than 20 million people living within an area approximately 200km in diameter.
-With a GDP comparable to that of Indonesia, Kansai is one of the world’s leading major metropolitan areas.
+With a GDP comparable to that of Netherlands, Kansai is one of the world’s leading major metropolitan areas.

 Once the ancient capital and a prosperous financial and commercial center up until today, Osaka, in particular, has played an integral role as Kansai’s main city in the development of Japan’s industrial economy.